no-trbl-2-u/FCC_node-express/README.md

 * ```app.get()``` is used to respond to **GET** requests from the client.
   * GET is used in cases where the server will send information to the client **without modifying anything server-side**

+* ```.env``` is normally included in the ```.gitignore``` in order to prevent your secret environment variables from being made public.
+  * In our case, we'll leave it as is for educational purposes.
+It is important however to keep prevent this file from being posted online, ie. Github, Gitlab, etc...
+*